ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 An implementation MUST provide a way to periodically check for OTrP policy changes.
 This can be done in any implementation-specific manner, such as:

-A) The Broker might call into the OTrP Agent at an interval previously specified by the OTrP Agent.
+A) The TEEP Broker might call into the TEEP Agent at an interval previously specified by the TEEP Agent.
-   This approach requires that the Broker be capable of running a periodic timer.
+   This approach requires that the TEEP Broker be capable of running a periodic timer.

-B) The Broker might be informed when an existing TA is invoked, and call into the OTrP Agent if more time has passed than was previously specified by the OTrP Agent.
+B) The TEEP Broker might be informed when an existing TA is invoked, and call into the TEEP Agent if more time has passed than was previously specified by the TEEP Agent.
 This approach allows the device to go to sleep for a potentially long period of time.

-C) The Broker might be informed when any attestation attempt determines that the device is out of compliance, and call into the OTrP Agent to remediate.
+C) The TEEP Broker might be informed when any attestation attempt determines that the device is out of compliance, and call into the TEEP Agent to remediate.

-The Broker informs the OTrP Agent by invoking an appropriate "RequestPolicyCheck" API.
+The TEEP Broker informs the TEEP Agent by invoking an appropriate "RequestPolicyCheck" API.
-The OTrP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
 Processing then continues as specified in {{client-start}}.

 ## Error handling

-If any local error occurs where the Broker cannot get a message buffer (empty or not) back from the OTrP Agent, the Broker deletes its session state, and informs its client (e.g., the application installer) of a failure.
+If any local error occurs where the TEEP Broker cannot get a message buffer (empty or not) back from the TEEP Agent, the TEEP Broker deletes its session state, and informs its client (e.g., the application installer) of a failure.

-If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the Broker calls the OTrP Agent's "ProcessError" API, and then deletes its session state and informs its client of a failure.
+If any HTTP request results in an HTTP error response or a lower layer error (e.g., network unreachable), the TEEP Broker calls the TEEP Agent's "ProcessError" API, and then deletes its session state and informs its client of a failure.

-# Server Broker Behavior
+# TAM Broker Behavior

 ## Receiving an HTTP POST request

-When an HTTP POST request is received with an empty body, the Broker invokes the TAM's "ProcessConnect" API.
+When an HTTP POST request is received with an empty body, the TAM Broker invokes the TAM's "ProcessConnect" API.
 The TAM will then pass back a (possibly empty) message buffer.

-When an HTTP POST request is received with a non-empty body, the Broker calls the TAM's "ProcessOTrPMessage" API to pass it the request body.
+When an HTTP POST request is received with a non-empty body, the TAM Broker calls the TAM's "ProcessOTrPMessage" API to pass it the request body.
 The TAM will then pass back a (possibly empty) message buffer.

 ## Getting an empty buffer back from the TAM

-If the TAM passes back an empty buffer, the Broker sends a successful (2xx) response with no body.
+If the TAM passes back an empty buffer, the TAM Broker sends a successful (2xx) response with no body.

 ## Getting a message buffer from the TAM

-If the TAM passes back a non-empty buffer, the Broker generates a successful (2xx) response with a Content-Type header with the OTrP media type in use, and with the message buffer as the body.
+If the TAM passes back a non-empty buffer, the TAM Broker generates a successful (2xx) response with a Content-Type header with the OTrP media type in use, and with the message buffer as the body.

 ## Error handling

-If any error occurs where the Broker cannot get a message buffer (empty or not) back from the TAM, the Broker generates an appropriate HTTP error response.
+If any error occurs where the TAM Broker cannot get a message buffer (empty or not) back from the TAM, the TAM Broker generates an appropriate HTTP error response.

 # Sample message flow

-1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the Client Broker.
-The Client Broker picks an OTrP Agent (e.g., the only one available) based on this notification.
+1. An application installer determines (e.g., from an app manifest) that the application has a dependency on TA "X", and passes this notification to the TEEP Broker.
+The TEEP Broker picks an TEEP Agent (e.g., the only one available) based on this notification.

-2. The Client Broker calls the OTrP Agent's "RequestTA" API, passing TA Needed = X.
+2. The TEEP Broker calls the TEEP Agent's "RequestTA" API, passing TA Needed = X.

-3. The OTrP Agent finds that no such TA is already installed, but that it can be obtained from a given TAM.
-The OTrP Agent passes the TAM URI (e.g., "https://example.com/tam") to the Client Broker.
-(If the OTrP Agent already had a cached TAM certificate that it trusts, it could skip to step 9 instead and generate a GetDeviceStateResponse.)
+3. The TEEP Agent finds that no such TA is already installed, but that it can be obtained from a given TAM.
+The TEEP Agent passes the TAM URI (e.g., "https://example.com/tam") to the TEEP Broker.
+(If the TEEP Agent already had a cached TAM certificate that it trusts, it could skip to step 9 instead and generate a GetDeviceStateResponse.)

-4. The Client Broker sends an HTTP POST request to the TAM URI:
+4. The TEEP Broker sends an HTTP POST request to the TAM URI:

                POST /tam HTTP/1.1
                Host: example.com